Skip to content

 This refers to electronics not commonly used in households.
 Examples include X-ray machines, kitchen equipment for restaurants, and cash registers.
 Unlike consumer equipment, professional electrical equipment doesn’t need to be collected by an approved producer responsibility organization.
 However, as a producer of such electronics, you still need to ensure proper disposal and contribute to achieving environmental goals.

-Reporting obligations for all producers
+Reporting Obligations for all Producers

 Regardless of the volume of sales, all electronics producers must report to the DPA system.
 If you join Recipo’s collection system, you can report your production or sales to us, and we’ll handle communication with the DPA on your behalf.